When Multi-Task Learning Meets Partial Supervision: A Computer Vision Review: Optimisation Challenges

-Alternatively, balance of tasks can be achieved through averaging task weights over time by considering the rate of change in the respective task-specific loss. \cite{MTAN} introduces \textit{Dynamic Weight Average} (DWA).
-DWA \cite{MTAN} calculates a specific task-specific weight $\lambda_{k}$ for a task $k$ by obtaining a relative descending rate compared to other tasks with respect to the previous iteration (averaged over multiple epochs) as in \cref{eq:DWA}
+Alternatively, balance of tasks can be achieved through averaging task weights over time by considering the rate of change in the respective task-specific loss. \citet{MTAN} introduce \textit{Dynamic Weight Average} (DWA).
+DWA calculates a specific task-specific weight $\lambda_{k}$ for a task $k$ by obtaining a relative descending rate compared to other tasks with respect to the previous iteration (averaged over multiple epochs) as follows:

 where $T$ is a temperature parameter controlling the stiffness of the weighting distribution and $K$ ensures that $\sum_{i}\lambda_{i}(t) = K$.